mlcs/mlcs.github.io/activities/journal-club.md

 The presentation can be found [here](files/ "Presentation Wang (2019)").

 Discussion:
-- MJO is the strongest interseasonal variability
+- MJO is the strongest intraseasonal variability
 - How can we conclude the effect of Kelvin waves from wind vector fields?